Sombiri/Sombiri.github.io/_pages/projects.md

 This work combined hierarchical text clustering with sentiment analysis to study large-scale public discourse around face masks during the COVID-19 pandemic.
 The approach enabled sentiment to be examined within topics and subtopics rather than only at the level of the complete dataset.

-I contributed to the analysis of the results and developed visualizations used to interpret the resulting patterns.
+**Contribution:** Results analysis and developed visualizations to interpret the resulting patterns.

-**My contribution:** Results analysis · Data visualization {: .project__meta}
+{: .project__meta}

 **Themes:** Public-Health AI · Visualization · Natural Language Processing